 Back in 2010, I came across an unassuming trade paperback at my local Barnes & Noble, and this interesting find would ultimately become one of my absolute favorite books of the past decade.
-That book was—and still is—The Reapers Are the Angels, by Alden Bell (the pseudonym of Joshua Gaylord, author of the highly regarded Hummingbirds).
+That book was The Reapers Are the Angels, by Alden Bell (the pseudonym of Joshua Gaylord, author of the highly regarded Hummingbirds).

 The book attained some success here in the United States, especially critically.
 The book garnered a starred review in Publisher’s Weekly: